belguawhale/Discord-Werewolf/README.md

 ## Changelog

+1/17/2017 - Redid how votes are counted in preparation for impatience and pacifism totems; Impatience and pacifism totems work :smile:; Fixed a small bug with checking win condition in preparation for crazed shaman

 1/16/2017 - Added !refresh command to sync language files with github

 1/15/2017 - Lynch messages are taken from language file, as they should be; Made higher player games more fun (and hopefully somewhat balanced)